etaler/Etaler/README.md

 * [ ] SP Boosting support
 * [ ] Make the algorithms compliant to BAMI
 * [x] Basic Tensor indexing

-## Deisgn decitions

-* Don't care about x86-32 (Any 32bit architecture in fact).
-But no intentional breaks
-* Use DOD.
-OOP is slow and evil
-* Parallel/async-able
-* Seprate the compute backend from the API frontend
-* make the design scalable
-* see no reason to run a layer across multiple GPUs.
-Just keep layers running on a single device
-* Keep the API high level
-* Braking the archicture is OK
-* Serealizable objects should reture a `StateDict` (`std::map<std::string, std::any>`) object for serialization
-  * non intrusive serialization
-  * Reseves a StateDict object to deserealize
-* Language binding should be in another repo
-* Don't care about swarmming
-* follow the KISS principle
-* Configure files are evil (Looking at you NuPIC)

 ## Release notes